ViewPageSource

 2. The DOM Size and Complexity Problem

 A common technical gap we see is "DOM Bloat."
-Modern page builders (like older versions of Elementor or Divi) tend to generate thousands of nested `
+Modern page builders (like older versions of Elementor or Divi) tend to generate thousands of nested <div> elements.
+A massive DOM tree increases memory usage on user devices and slows down the browser's rendering engine.

 Search engines prefer clean, semantic HTML.
 When you use the ViewPageSource analyzer, look at your competitive breakdown.
 If your competitor has 800 DOM nodes and you have 3,500, you have a structural disadvantage.